akirby23/halloween-memory-game/README.md

   - This button allows the user to safely return back to the main menu.
   - The game will also be reset to ensure that a fresh new game can be started if the user opts to start a new game from the main menu.
-  - The styling for this button has been inverted to differentiate between the buttons that allow the user to proceed with the game or the buttons that will bring them back to the main menu.
+  - The styling for this button has been inverted to differentiate between the buttons that allow the user to proceed with the game from the buttons that will bring them back to the main menu.

 #### Future Features